LarsBehrenberg/testing-copy/content/posts/start-of-impressionism.md

     rightImageTitle: "Woman in the Green dress was one of Claude Monet's rare Salon successes in the 1860s.  "
 textSections:
-  - textTitle: Living in Paris
+  - textTitle: Coming to and living in Paris
     text: >-
+      ### In the early 1860s, the key impressionists converged on Paris and
+      slowly became friends.

+      #### Coming to Paris

+      [Edouard Manet](edouard-manet-biography/) and [Edgar Degas](edgar-degas-biography/) were born and grew up in Paris.
+As for the remaining four members of the core impressionist group:

+      *  [Auguste Renoir](pierre-auguste-renoir-biography/) was born in Limoges in 1841 but came to Paris with his parents at a young age.
+He was an apprentice porcelain painter in the late 1850s, and applied to become a copyist in the Louvre in 1860.

+      * [Claude Monet](claude-monet-biography/) was born in Paris but moved with his family to Le Havre in Normandy when he was a young child.
+He returned to Paris in May 1859, but left again to do his military service in 1861.
+He returned to Paris for good in November 1862.

+      * [Paul Cezanne](paul-cezanne-biography/) was born and brought up in Aix-en-Provence, in the south of France.
+He wanted to follow his childhood friend Emile Zola to Paris in 1860, but his father persuaded him to study law first.
+That was a complete failure and Cezanne persuaded his father to let him go the next year.

+      * [Camille Pissarro](camille-pissarro-biography/) was born in the Dutch West Indies in 1830 and, after dabbling in painting there, arrived in Paris in 1855.

+      #### Paris

-      ### When Monet was starting his studies, Paris looked very different to
-      the shining, open-plan network of wide streets and boulevards that would feature regularly in later Impressionist paintings.
+      Paris looked very different to the shining, open-plan network of wide streets and boulevards that would feature regularly in later Impressionist paintings.

       The city was dark and dingy, lacking even a working sewage system.